What’s the Difference Between a Nutritionist and Dietitian?

 Licensing and Certification

-Depending on the rules and regulations of the state where you work, you might need to become licensed to legally practice with the title of nutritionist or dietitian.
-As of 2019, only nine states require separate licensing for nutritionists, while—due to the medical and diagnostic nature of the role—22 states require licensing for dietitians.
-Fourteen states offer the credential of dual dietitian/nutritionist.
+Depending on the rules and regulations of the state where you work, you might need to become licensed or certified to legally practice with the title of nutritionist or dietitian.
+As of 2019, only nine states and Washington, D.C. require separate licensing or certification for nutritionists, while—due to the medical and diagnostic nature of the role—41 states and Washington, D.C. require credentials specifically for dietitians.
+Fourteen of these are offered with the title of dual dietitian/nutritionist, meaning that both titles are protected and you’re legally free to use either or both as you wish.

 It’s important to remember that in states without legal requirements, “anyone without formal education or experience could practice nutrition in some form,” explains Bush.
-If you live in a state that doesn’t regulate the role that you seek, it’s recommended to pursue certification to give clients and employers the confidence that you’re knowledgeable and dedicated to the field.
+If you live in a state that doesn’t regulate the role that you seek, it’s recommended to pursue certification through a nationally recognized board or association to give clients and employers the confidence that you’re knowledgeable and dedicated to the field.
 Certification can not only increase your competitiveness but boost your money-making potential as well.

 There are many types of certifications, but common nutritionist certifications include: